 I found him enacting the part of a Raja giving orders to his courtiers; he could recognize none of his fellow students or acquaintances; all to his mind seemed as altered as his own condition; he spoke of many years having passed since his student’s days; described his teachers and friends with a piquancy which a dramatist would envy; detailed the adventures of an imaginary series of years, his travels, his attainment of wealth and power.
 He entered on discussions on religious, scientific, and political topics, with astonishing eloquence, and disclosed an extent of knowledge, reading, and a ready apposite wit, which those who knew him best were altogether unprepared for.
 For three hours and upwards he maintained the character he at first assumed, and with a degree of ease and dignity perfectly becoming his high situation.
 A scene more interesting it would be difficult to imagine.
 It terminated nearly as rapidly as it commenced, and no headache, sickness, or other unpleasant symptom followed the innocent excess.
 6

 Syed Keramut Ali, former Great Game “Newswriter” under Arthur Conolly in Kandahar, helped O’Shaughnessy with Persian references and a few manuscripts.
-Additional translation help may have also come from “Mr Da Costa”, which is presumably Lewis Da Costa, a polyglot and a prolific translator serving as Assistant Persian Translator to the Government of India in the 1840s.
-O’Shaughnessy wished also to appeal to Hindu authorities and the most obvious names listed in this regard are Madhusudan Gupta — celebrated as the first Indian to dissect a cadaver (though recent histories have justifiably questioned this claim) — and Kamalakantha Vidyalanka, who was appointed teacher of Rhetoric at the Sanksrit College and became part of the British judicial system as a pundit.
-Vidyalanka appears to have had no direct link with medicine but provides O’Shaughnessy with a number of obscure Sanskrit references to the use of hemp, including a prohibition for Brahmins in particular found in the texts of Manu.
+Additional translation help may have also come from “Mr Da Costa”, who is presumably Lewis Da Costa, a polyglot and a prolific translator serving as assistant Persian translator to the Government of India in the 1840s.
+O’Shaughnessy wished also to appeal to Hindu authorities and the most obvious names listed in this regard are Madhusudan Gupta — celebrated as the first Indian to dissect a cadaver (though recent histories have questioned this claim) — and Kamalakantha Vidyalanka, who was appointed teacher of rhetoric at the Sanksrit College and became part of the British judicial system as a pundit.
+Vidyalanka appears to have had no direct link with medicine but provided O’Shaughnessy with a number of obscure Sanskrit references to the use of hemp, including a prohibition for Brahmins in particular found in the texts of Manu.

-For interested parties let it be known, O’Shaughnessy has provided ample details to try out your own nineteenth-century recipes.
+For interested parties, let it be known O’Shaughnessy has provided ample details to try out your own nineteenth-century recipes.
 He distinguishes between each type of extract and offers specific descriptions of how they are prepared, although the one which he recommends in greatest detail is meant for medicinal use only.
-Inadvertently he also maps availability of the finest quality of each kind — sourcing his churrus as he did from Nepal, thanks to Dr. A. Campbell of the Bengal Medical Service, a man with the dubious distinction of changing the course of Darjeeling’s history when as Superintendent he oversaw a huge population rise between 1839 and 1849.
+Inadvertently he also maps the availability of the finest quality of each kind — sourcing his churrus as he did from Nepal, thanks to Dr A. Campbell of the Bengal Medical Service, a man with the dubious distinction of changing the course of Darjeeling’s history when as superintendent he oversaw a huge population rise between 1839 and 1849.
 The first part of the article also offers a rare glimpse into the contemporary consumption habits — an account that differs in tone and content from the usual official surveys.

 In the thirty-one-page Report on the Investigation of Cases of Real and Supposed Poisoning (1841), found in the National Library of India (Kolkata), we see our doctor sitting in the centre of another web of intrigue.
-After a call out, people sent O’Shaughnessy items ranging from “the remains of a chapattee, which is said to have been the cause of death of Dasi Bania” to “a stomach…and the small intestines with the contents thereof, all stated to have been removed from the body of a man” found dead in the Native Hospital.12 O’Shaughnessy, who was Chemical Examiner to the Government, received mails from persons in different posts in the British government from all over Bengal.
+After a call-out, people sent O’Shaughnessy items ranging from “the remains of a chapattee, which is said to have been the cause of death of Dasi Bania” to “a stomach . . . and the small intestines with the contents thereof, all stated to have been removed from the body of a man” found dead in the Native Hospital.
+O’Shaughnessy, who was Chemical Examiner to the government, received mails from persons in different posts in the British government from all over Bengal.
 He would send back his reports with details of his chemical analysis, opining whether there may have been foul play.
-He often struggled with forms of poison (often with the common bish which is available at any Calcutta market) that were not yet recognized by Western medicine.
+He often struggled with forms of poison (often with the common bish which is available at any Calcutta market) that were not yet recognised by Western medicine.

 O’Shaughnessy’s language seems to anticipate at times the medico-forensic phrasings of Conan Doyle’s Dr Watson.
 He begins Case 12 thus: